01binary/zeroweb/src/articles/kalman-filter.md

 ## resources

-While writing this article I explored additional resources that covered **Kalman filter design** or **linear system identification**.
-Some were sold as published books and others available for free as digital eBooks.
+While writing this article I found some additional resources covering *Kalman filter design* and *linear system identification*.
+Some were sold as published books and others were available for free as digital eBooks.

 [Kalman and Bayesian Filters in Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) is a repository with code samples that's also available in [eBook format](https://archive.org/download/KalmanAndBayesianFiltersInPython/Kalman_and_Bayesian_Filters_in_Python.pdf).
 The author sets out to do the same thing I've tried to accomplish with this article, which is to simplify a complex topic and provide ample code examples.